kw7oe/mini-db/README.md

       different isolation levels.
     - While is completed, I can't really guarantee the correctness of the implementation for the time being.
 See the comments in code for more.
-    - Testing for read and write anomolies are not included yet.
+    - Testing for read and write anomalies are not included yet.
 This will require implementation of update operation and integration of lock manager into the query/table code, which is what I plan to do next.
-  - [ ] Implement a query executor?
+  - [x] Implement a query executor.
+    - Implemented both sequence scan and delete executor and plan node.
+    - It is not integrated into the other part of the systems yet.
+  - [ ] Support update operation.
+This is important as it allow us to produce test case that can lead to read/write anomalies.
+  - [ ] Write test to ensure that two phase locking works on all read and write anomolies.
   - [ ] Implement concurrent query execution.
   - [ ] Implement dead lock prevention.
 (Wound Wait algorithm) _([Reference](https://15445.courses.cs.cmu.edu/fall2021/project4/#deadlock_prevention))_